-Clients may offer a venue of preference subject to any conflicts of interest and bearing in mind that client interest always comes first.
-Where this is unlikely to lead to the best possible outcome, Jefferies will endeavor to provide the client with adequate information, in a fair, clear and not misleading way, to allow it to make a more informed judgement.
+Clients may offer a venue of preference.
+Where this is unlikely to lead to the best possible outcome, Jefferies will endeavor to provide the client with adequate information, in a fair, clear, and not misleading way, to allow it to make a more informed judgement.

-Jefferies commissions and charging structure is designed not to discriminate between venues i.e. client commissions will not vary depending on the venue(s) chosen to execute a client's order.
+Jefferies commissions and charging structure is designed not to discriminate between venues i.e., client commissions will not vary depending on the venue(s) chosen to execute a client's order.
 Execution commission is charged to clients at a flat basis points rate.
-There is no connection/correlation between where orders are routed / executed and the commission rates charged to clients.
+There is no connection/correlation between where orders are routed / executed, and the commission rates charged to clients.
 In addition, routing logic embedded into the smart order router is based on liquidity capture, not cost of execution.
 Jefferies receives no payment for order flow nor inducements from any venue.
-Where Jefferies is the execution venue (i.e. where Jefferies fills the client on risk), it will review the quality of its own execution in the same way as it would for any other execution venue.
+Where Jefferies is the execution venue (i.e., where Jefferies fills the client on risk), it will review the quality of its own execution in the same way as it would for any other execution venue.